-Although Credit Card Insider does receive compensation from some card issuers as advertisers, this does not in any way influence our overall judgement of a card, or how one card is compared to another.
+Credit Card Insider receives compensation from some credit card issuers as advertisers.
+Advertiser relationships do not affect card ratings or our Best Card Picks, or how one card is compared to another.
 Barclaycard and Capital One have not endorsed this content in any way.

 These cards are far more alike than they are different.
 They offer almost the exact same amount of cash back, along with signup bonuses, introductory APR’s, and regular interest rates.

 So why would you want one of these cards over the other?
 Keep reading to find out.

 For People with